jupyter/roadmap/migration-to-python-3-only.md

 There are alternative ways around that, like making `ipython` a metapackage which expresses a dependency on (say) `ipython_real`

+#### multiple source distribution

+Alternatively `pip` seem to have a hidden "feature": Source distribution which base name ends in `-pyX.Y` are considered for installation only on matching Python version.
+Thus instead of publishing a single `.tar.gz` the core team could publish multiple identical source distribution with various name.

+For supported python version:

+  - ipython-6.x-py3.4.tar.gz
+  - ipython-6.x-py3.5.tar.gz

+For future python versions:

+  - ipython-6.x-py3.6.tar.gz
+  - ipython-6.x-py3.6.tar.gz

+#### Non installable source distribution.

+Rely on above feature, but publish a `ipython-6.x-py3.tar.gz` without specific version number, that will never be considered by pip (with current implementation) as pip matched the major **and minor** version.
+If `pip` change this behavior to match only the major if minor is absent, this version will still be installable and behave as expected.

+It is also less confusing for downstream distributor that will only see 1 available source.

 # Notebook & Python 3 support.